How to prepare your application

 There may be requirements for your application to be advertised in the local press if it falls into certain criteria and certain adverts may require an additional fee.

-In order to inform our determination of your application we may consult colleagues within other Council services; for example Roads Services to advise us on access, traffic and parking issues, or Environmental Health to advise us on noise issues.
+In order to inform our determination of your application we may consult colleagues within other Council services, for example Roads Services to advise on access, traffic and parking issues, or Environmental Health to advise on noise issues.

-We may also consult externally with relevant agencies, such as Scottish Natural Heritage, Scottish Environment Protection Agency and Historic Scotland for proposals that may affect the natural or built environment.
+We may also consult externally with relevant agencies, such as NatureScot, Scottish Environment Protection Agency or Historic Environment Scotland for proposals that may affect the natural or built environment.

 Your application and plans will be made available online for the public to view, track and comment on.
 Any representations we receive about an application will also be made publicly available and can be viewed on our website on the ‘Application Search and Submission' page found in the 'Related Links' section of this page.